 - Credit Accounts – Include credit cards and records of loans and debts in this file.

-Appoint a financial Power of Attorney if you have substantial assets to take care of business for you.
+Appoint a financial Power of Attorney if you have substantial assets to take care of your business.

-There are many more documents you should have on hand like marriage certificates, divorce papers, and death certificates for your deceased relatives.
-Make sure the appropriate people know where to find your documents if something were to happen to you.
+You should have many more documents on hand, like marriage certificates, divorce papers, and death certificates for your deceased relatives.
+Ensure the appropriate people know where to find your documents if something happens to you.